-Wind Tunnel Test at Cruise Speed: The coefficient of lift vs angle of attack curve and "soft-stall" characteristics described in the literature review were experimentally tested with UVA's wind tunnels at the aircraft's cruise speed of approximately 72kts ~80mph
+Wind Tunnel Test at Cruise Speed

+The coefficient of lift vs angle of attack curve and "soft-stall" characteristics described in the literature review were experimentally tested with UVA's wind tunnels at the aircraft's cruise speed of approximately 72kts ~80mph

 This test was conducted by running the low speed wind tunnel at UVA (Educational Wind Tunnel, Aerolab LLC, Jessup, Md) at 80 miles per hour and recording the normal and axial forces at an experimentally determined angle.
 Lift forces were recorded every 1 degree from -10 degrees to 18 degrees.
-The raw data from the experiment using an AR =1 can be found in Appendix I.
+The raw data from the experiment using an AR =1 can be found in Appendix I (2)

-Figure 7: (Left) C_l vs Alpha curve at Re = 500,000 from Airfoiltools.com and (Right) C_l vs Alpha from experimental data
+Figure 7 (a) Cl vs Alpha curve at Re=500,000 from Airfoiltools.com and (b) Cl vs Alpha curve from experimental data

-The theoretical C_l vs alpha curve from airfoiltools.com indicates the C_l vs alpha slope was expected to be greater than that observed in the wind tunnel.
+The theoretical Cl vs alpha curve from airfoiltools.com indicates the Cl vs alpha slope was expected to be greater than that observed in the wind tunnel.
 The difference was due the fact that the theoretical curve assumes an infinite wing while the experimental curve uses an aspect ratio of 1.
-The experimental data was not able to be directly converted to the SPARC aircraft with the AR of 19.6, because the equation to convert to an infinite wing requires an AR greater than 3.
+The experimental data was not able to be directly converted to the SPARC wings with the AR of 19.6, because the equation to convert to an infinite wing requires an AR greater than 3.
 Despite this discrepancy, it is important to note the similar overall shape of the curve and the x-axis intersection point is very similar for both the theoretical and the experimental.
 In future tests the wind tunnel tests should be completed with a wing section with an AR of at least 3.
 The initial test completed by the team did not include an AR of at least 3 due to size constraints inside the wind tunnel and the driving motivator to keep the Reynolds number close to flight conditions (see Reynolds number calculations).

-$$Re = \rho u L \mu$$ Eq.
+$$Re = \frac{\rho u L}{\mu}$$ Eq.
 1

-529,000 for cruise, 500,000 for experimental (0.65ft chord)

-The lift force was then calculated using the lift equation.
+529,000 for cruise, 500,000 for experimental (0.65ft chord) The lift force was then calculated using the lift equation.
 This was completed for the theoretical and experimental data:

-$$L = 12C_l \rho u^2 S Eq.
-2$$
+$$L = \frac{1}{2}Cl\rho u^2 S$$ Eq.
+2

-$$C_l$$ Theoretical (AOA = 3°) = 1.3, Experimental = 0.75 Lift = 1,005 lbs Theoretical, 580 lbs Experimental
+Cl theoretical (AOA = 3°) =1.3, experimental = 0.75 Lift = 1005 lbs theoretical, 580 lbs experimental

 Since the weight of the aircraft is 845 lbs, the specific AOA of the aircraft can be altered in order to maintain level flight.
-Further experiments testing the C_l vs alpha with higher aspect ratios will need to be undertaken to examine if the theoretical more closely aligns with the theoretical curve.
+Further experiments testing the Cl vs alpha with higher aspect ratios will need to be undertaken to examine if the theoretical more closely aligns with the theoretical curve.
 If the experimental results still yield a result less than the weight of the aircraft, major structural design changes, operating velocity changes or operational altitude changes will need to be made.
 For the FEA calculations, the assumption was made that the lift produced would be greater than the weight of the aircraft, although future experiments will need to be made to confirm this.